datanav/docs/concepts.rst

         }
     ]

 Streams of entities flow through pipes.
-A pipe has an associated pump that is scheduled to regularly and pull data entities from the source, push them through any transforms and sends the results to the sink.
+A pipe has an associated pump that is scheduled to regularly pull data entities from the source, push them through any transforms and send the results to the sink.
 The most common source is the :ref:`dataset source <dataset_source>` which reads entities from a dataset.
 The most common sink is the :ref:`dataset sink <dataset_sink>` which writes entities to a dataset.
 There are also :ref:`sources <source_section>` and :ref:`sinks <sink_section>` that can read and write data to and from external systems outside of Sesam.

 .. _concepts-datasets: